-‘Days Of Our Lives’ Spoilers: Hope & Rafe Race To Save Ciara’s Life
+‘Days Of Our Lives’ Spoilers: Hope And Rafe Race To Save Ciara’s Life

-Days of our Lives will be starting off the new week with some big drama.
+Days of Our Lives will be starting off the new week with some big drama.
 Fans won’t want to miss a minute of the action as the situation with Ciara and Ben comes to a boil.

-According to a report by Soap Hub, Days of our Lives viewers will watch as Ben Weston (Robert Scott Wilson) continues to lose control of himself.
+According to a report by Soap Hub, Days of Our Lives viewers will watch as Ben Weston (Robert Scott Wilson) continues to lose control of himself.
 As many fans already know, Ben has serious mental health issues, but they have been combated by the medication that his doctors have given him.

 However, because Ben is currently in a remote cabin in the woods taking care of Ciara Brady (Victoria Konefal), he is unable to get his medication and he’s started to go off his rocker a bit.
 It looks like things will really heat up between Ben and Ciara this week, and not in a good way.